 But, which BMX is the best for beginners?

-Well, there’s a tonne of bikes on the market that will be the perfect entry level bike.
+Well, there’s a ton of bikes on the market that will be the perfect entry level bike.

 What you’ll be looking for is a bike that can be used on a multi-purpose basis; for flatland, park, street and dirt.

 As you progress as a rider, you’ll start to develop a style.
-And, you’ll be able to customise your bike to suit.
+And, you’ll be able to customize your bike to suit.

-Buying the right BMX first time round will mean you can customise it, rather than replace it.
+Buying the right BMX first time round will mean you can customize it, rather than replace it.

 We’ve put together a quick BMX buying guide designed for beginners.